sanchit-sehgal/sacai-engine/README.md

 * the variety of other developers who have contributed to the establishment of neural networking in chess research

 ## Contributing
 SACAI is proudly open-source and invites developers to further advance its algorithms.
-The engine uses the GNU General Public License and can be redistributed or modified within the stated terms.
+The engine uses the Apache License and can be redistributed or modified within the stated terms.
 See [LICENSE.md](LICENSE.md) for the specific terms and conditions.